Estimating the distance at which narwhal respond to disturbance: a penalized threshold hidden Markov model: Modelling disturbance reaction with THMMs

 \subsection{Simulation results}

-Our method provided accurate estimates of $\boldsymbol{\beta}_0$ across all scenarios while being substantially faster than the BLRT (see Supplementary Material for details on computational costs).
-For sample sizes larger than $3,000$, the lasso-penalized THMM achieves excellent control of false positive rate (below $0.02$), and always identifies disturbances when they occur (Figure \ref{result1}a).
-The mean of the $\boldsymbol{\beta}_0$ estimates across the simulated datasets matches the simulated true values (Figures \ref{result1} and \ref{result2}).
-Additionally, the estimated state-dependent parameters exhibit low absolute bias and variance, with estimates closely aligning with the simulated values (see Supplementary Material).
+Our method provided accurate estimates of $\boldsymbol{\beta}_0$ across all scenarios while being substantially faster than the BLRT (see Table \ref{tabtab}).
+For sample sizes larger than $3{,}000$, the lasso-penalised THMM achieves excellent control of false positive rate (below $0.02$), and always identifies disturbances when they occur (Figure \ref{result1}).
+The mean of the $\boldsymbol{\beta}_0$ estimates across the simulated datasets matches the simulated true values (Figure \ref{result1}).
+Additionally, the estimated state-dependent parameters exhibit low absolute bias and variance, with estimates closely aligning with the simulated values (see Table \ref{bias}).
 The largest bias observed corresponds to 2.7\% of the true parameter value.

-While the simulated disturbance threshold is fixed at $21$ in Scenario~1.a, the true value of $\boldsymbol{\beta}_0$ varies with sample size as a result of covariate standardization.
-However, because the covariate sequence is deterministic and therefore identical across datasets, $\boldsymbol{\beta}_0$ remains the same across datasets for any given sample size.
+While the simulated disturbance threshold is fixed at $21$ in Scenario~1.a, the true value of $\boldsymbol{\beta}_0$ varies with sample size due to covariate standardisation.
 Our method yields accurate estimates of $\boldsymbol{\beta}_0$, with bias and variance decreasing as the sample size increases (Figure~\ref{result1}a).
 For sample sizes $T \in \{1{,}000, 3{,}000, 5{,}000, 10{,}000\}$, the corresponding bias values are $0.54$, $-0.02$, $-0.004$, and $-0.003$, indicating that the model reliably detects a true disturbance effect and that bias is negligible for $T \ge 3{,}000$.
 Estimation precision also improves with sample size, as shown by the declining standard deviations of $3.0,0.10,0.026$, and $0.008$.
-In the presence of disturbance (i.e., scenario 1$.$a), the distribution of $\hat{\lambda}$ is highly concentrated around its mean (see Supplementary Material).
+In the presence of disturbance (i.e., scenario 1$.$a), the distribution of $\hat{\lambda}$ is highly concentrated around its mean (Figure \ref{fig:lambda1}).